Celebrate the beauty of spring by making a magical fairy garden all your own

 Tip: Layout your plants and larger garden decor in the pattern you’d like before you remove the plants from their pots.
-That way you can rearrange them a bit before you decide exactly where they’ll go.
+That way, you can rearrange them a bit before deciding exactly where they’ll go.

 Plant your plants with enough space in between them for them to grow.
 As a rule of thumb, plant the largest plant you have first (i.e. the bonsai tree) and anything that might trail over or creep a bit closer to the edge of the pot.
 Before you accessorize, be sure you are happy with the placement of your plants.
 You can move them a bit after planting if necessary, but it’s best to avoid this too much as it will traumatize the plants and they may not thrive.

 Tip: If you aren’t using live plants, you still need to create an elevated surface in your pot.
 If you prefer to skip the dirt, you could try using small pebbles to create a relatively flat surface on which to create your garden.